prathameshsdalvi/twitter-streaming-analytics/README.md

 ## Creating Lambda Function

 - Go to `Lambda` under `Services` and click on `Create function` then `Author from scratch`.
-Name the function *dynamodb_to_es*, select runtime as `Python 2.7`, `Choose an existing role` as role, select the `dynamodb_to_es` IAM role as the existing role and create the function.
+Name the function *dynamodb_to_es*, select runtime as `Python 2.7`, `Choose an existing role` as role, select the `dynamodb_to_es` IAM role that you created above, as the existing role and create the function.

-- Scroll down and paste the code in `lambda.py` in the function code window labeled `lambda_function`.
+- Scroll down and paste the code from the `lambda.py` file in the function code window labeled `lambda_function`.
 Ensure to change the ES_ENDPOINT in the code to your Elasticsearch Endpoint.
 It should be of the form `search-your-es-endpoint-xxxxxxxxxxxxxxxxxxxxxxxxxx.us-east-1.es.amazonaws.com/` without the `https://`.

 - Scroll down further and under Basic settings, set timeout to 5 minutes.